 Once you are satisfied with the content structure, start adding articles.
 Category and folder name will be filled out automatically.
 You can rename them later.

 Enter the title and the content in the article body.
 You can edit the content using the standard editor.
 Also, you can insert links, attachments, images, and videos.
 For uploading attachments, the limit is 10 MB per file.
-There is not a limit as to how many attachments you can upload within one article.
+There is no limit as to how many attachments you can upload within one article.

 Select the category and folder where you want to keep your article.
 Tag your articles.
 This is optional.
 However, for your agents to easily navigate and search your knowledge base, you need to categorize articles.

 Once you are done editing, you can directly publish the article or save it as a draft.

 For each article, we provide additional details like article status, category and folder, tags, and attachments.
 Under Show more details, you can view when was the article created and last edited.

 Agents can only see and search published articles.

 Articles can be published or saved as drafts.
 So if you want to keep working on your draft and you are not ready to publish it, save it for later as a draft.

 Published articles will be visible right away.
 Additionally, you can take any published article and set it as a draft if you are currently working on it and editing it.

-If you edit an already published article and want to save it as a draft, have in mind that you will have to re-publish this article.
+If you edit an already published article and want to save it as a draft, keep in mind that you will have to re-publish this article.

 You can either publish your article directly from the article itself.
 Or you can save it as a draft and publish it later.